 Education: Bachelor of Arts, Duke University 1969, Master of Public Administration, University of West Florida 1983, Master of Business Administration in Aviation, Embry Riddle Aeronautical University 1987, Doctor of Philosophy, Capella University 1999.

 Coaching philosophy: I am an athlete centered Fencing Master.
 I work to meet the goals of the individuals who come to fence at Salle Green, whether their focus is competitive or recreational, while instilling in them the values of honor, respect, and sportsmanship central to the history and future of our sport.
-This includes teaching our historical and classical fencers with fidelity to historical and classical technique, and providing the highest standard of tactical and technical training to our modern athletes that reflects current developments in fencing and in sports science.
+This includes teaching our classical fencers with fidelity to classical technique, and providing the highest standard of tactical and technical training to our modern athletes based on current developments in fencing and in sports science.
 I work to create and maintain a Salle culture of hard work and dedication to the sport to build in all of our athletes the ability to value, understand, and achieve excellence.
 I value loyalty to the Salle and to its values, and I am fiercely loyal to my students.
 My vision is that Salle Green will be the premier venue for training fencers and coaches in the Southeast Region.

 Professional certification: Prevot d’Epee (Epee Prevot) (United States Fencing Coaches Association 2014), Moniteur de Fleuret (Foil Moniteur) (USFCA 2008), Moniteur d’Escrime Historique (Historical Fencing Moniteur) (USFCA 2013).
 Previously certified as Moniteur d’Epee in 2008 by the USFCA.
 Credentialed as a Classical Fencing Apprentice Instructor (Classical Academy of Arms 2016).
 Endorsed by the North American Mangiarotti Society to teach the Modern School of the Italian Sword in Foil, Epee, and Sabre (2016).